mortenskoett/calculator-madness/README.md

 # Microservice Madness
-Microservice based playground with an equation-calculator theme. **This project in essence does nothing and cannot be used for anyting other than learning.**
+Microservice based playground with an equation-calculator theme. **This project does nothing and is not used for anyting other than learning.**

-## What is this?
+## So what is it?
 - `server` is a service that exposes a GRPC API to solve an equation.
 - `cli` is a tool to call this API to solve some equations.
 - `shared/queue` is a NSQ queue implemented as a shared Go module